urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 unique(lemur_group$HeightM)
 ```

 Lets start by naming a new object related to height, now that we are done fixing errors in `GroupSize`.
 Then we can edit values that are not valid numbers.
 Remember, anything that is not a number and you don't edit here, will turn to NA.
-Try this first on your own!
+Try this now on your own!

 <details closed><summary> HeightM Solution</a></summary>